ServerContainers/mail-gateway/README.md

 For Configuration of the Server you use environment Variables and volume files.

-It's based on the [debian:bullseye](https://registry.hub.docker.com/_/debian:jessie/) Image
+It's based on the [debian:bullseye](https://registry.hub.docker.com/_/debian/) Image

-View in Docker Registry [servercontainers/mail-gateway](https://registry.hub.docker.com/u/servercontainers/mail-gateway/)
+View in Docker Hub [servercontainers/mail-gateway](https://hub.docker.com/r/servercontainers/mail-gateway)

 View in GitHub [ServerContainers/mail-gateway](https://github.com/ServerContainers/mail-gateway)